We Are Here To Serve You

 David J. Peterson

-David J. PetersonLanguage Creator for HBO's Game of Thrones
+David J. PetersonLanguage Creator for HBO's Game of Thrones and the motion pictures DUNE and DUNE: PART TWO

 Jean Kilbourne